 • Two 20 or 30 level Sciences (excluding Computer Science) *

 Final grade 11 marks will only be substituted in the absence of final grade 12 marks in the same subject.
 If the grade 12 mark is available, it will be used.
-Predicted or projected grades are not used.
+Predicted or projected grades may be used where final marks are not available.

 GED and modified subject scores cannot be presented as alternatives nor can they be "converted" to Saskatchewan 20 or 30 level subjects.
 Only regular 20 or 30 level courses are acceptable.